Debdyuti-01/Roulettech-Assignment/README.md

 ## Overview

-This repository contains a Medicine Reminder application with a React.js frontend and a Django backend.
+'MedTrack Pal' is a Medication Reminder application with a React.js frontend and a Django backend.
 The project aims to help users manage their medication schedules effectively.
-This guide will walk you through the tech stack, architecture, and deployment process to AWS.
+This guide will talk about the tech stack, architecture, and deployment process to AWS.

 ## Tech Stack